The Singing Telegraph

 Apmerelke elweme alpenhe (round and round they ran home)

-The technical achievement of The Overland Telegraph from Adelaide to Darwin transformed Australia’s relationship to the outside world and enable the colonisation of unceded central Australia.
-The Singing Telegraph project interrogates this cultural collision and includes reconciliatory outcomes such as a movie The Singing Telegraph (translation and full credits here), performances on country at the Barrow Creek Telegraph Station, community memoires, and this webpage.
+The technical achievement of The Overland Telegraph from Adelaide to Darwin transformed Australia’s relationship to the outside world and enabled the colonisation of unceded central Australia.
+The Singing Telegraph project interrogates this cultural collision and includes reconciliatory outcomes such as a movie The Singing Telegraph (translation and full credits here), musical dialogues, violin performances on country at the Barrow Creek Telegraph Station, cultural activities, and this comprehensive webpage of sound and texts.

 Telegraph Wires & Morse Keys: Jon Rose with members of Tara Community transmitting Barrow Creek Calling (low bleeps) and Kaytetye People Calling (high bleeps).